 What to Wear to a Big Meeting at a Casual Office

 So I’m going to offer you two suggestions and suggest you go with the one that feels right — but again, I’m curious to hear what the readers say.

-A) Jeans and a blazer, preferably either with sleek heels or personality sneakers like Chucks or the New Balance x J.Crew sneakers that everyone has.
+A) Jeans and a blazer, preferably either with sleek heels or personality sneakers.
 Think confident!
 Think cool!
 Try adding a statement necklace or a scarf to the look, or try pushing up the sleeves of your blazer.
 On the shoe point, I am thinking of two different kinds of women here — one is sleek and sophisticated; the other is cool, smart and confident.

 (Note that the latter can also be a lot harder to style — like I said, go with what you feel comfortable with.)
 You can wear other shoes, of course, but the margin for error is greater with flats, boots, comfort shoes, or others.
 Stick to neutral colors if you’re in doubt, with a pop of color somewhere — possibly just a red lip.
 As always for business, look for jeans in a dark rinse with minimal distressing.